Defense Strategies for Maryland Assault Charges

 You give your attorney the best possible chance to protect you and represent you by giving them all of the most important information.
 The way I look at cases is that everyone is telling the truth; the client, the State’s Attorney, and the officers.
 You have to look at whose truth is the most credible and the most honest.
 I need my client to sound the best, to be the most credible, and to be the person that everyone will believe.
 That is how I prepare my clients.

-Taking the Stand in Maryland Assault Cases
+Is It Risky to Take the Stand in Maryland Assault Cases?

 The risk is that your client has certain protections and the burden of proof is on the state.
 They will call their witnesses and if the witnesses cannot do enough to ensure a conviction, you’ll never have to call up your client.
 Before you would do that, you would make a motion for the judgment of the court based on the presentation of facts at that point.